Skip to content

 clusterName: <NAME>

-Here, Soveren will use <NAME> as the cluster's identifier when presenting data map information.
-If <NAME> isn't specified, Soveren will default to using the Sensor's name defined in the Soveren app.
+Without those settings, Soveren will default to using the Sensor's name defined in the Soveren app.

 Namespace filtering